josepht96/learning/notes/security/oidc.md

 4. Receive a code via an authorization response (HTTP redirect).
 5. Exchange the code and a token.
 6. Return the code.

+When done via ROPC, service user credentials can be provided via enivironment variables and the authorization code stage is skipped. client id, client secret, scope, and user credentials can be provided directly to the OIDC provider in exchange for access, refresh, and id tokens.